• Skip to primary navigation

 By Peter Brown

 Roz wakes up for the very first time alone on a remote island.
 Who is she?
 How did she get here?
 She doesn’t know how to answer these questions.
 The only thing she knows for sure is that she is a robot, and she is programmed to survive.
 How, though, when no one in the wild is like her?
 Roz must learn to adapt to her surroundings, but the only ones she can learn from are the island’s animals… and the animals aren’t so welcoming of the “monster” in their midst.
 Will an orphaned gosling help Roz save herself?
-This is one of our favorite books for 4th grade, and my students check this out on repeat!
+This is one of our favorite 4th-grade book series, and my students check this out on repeat!

 BUY THIS BOOK FROM: